teetsjeremy/dcProject/README.md

 Existing Features

-View a database  - allows users to search, edit and add topics, by having them fill out a topic form.
+View a database  - allows users to view, edit and add topics, by having them fill out a topic form.
 ...
 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.